fiskaltrust/productdescription-de-doc/product-service-description/compliance-as-a-service/produkte/platform-linux.md

-# fiskaltrust.Middleware for Linux and MacOs
+# fiskaltrust.Middleware for Linux and macOs

 Starting with version 1.3.3, it's possible to run the German Middleware on Linux, using [Mono](https://www.mono-project.com/).
 Just configure a Cashbox and download the Linux launcher via the respective button in the Cashbox overview.
 Like on Windows, the downloaded zip file contains scripts to install and test the Middleware.